aribornstein/cvworkshop/README.md

 Navigate to http://localhost:8888/tree and enter the token you copied.

 ### Step 4
-Click on the "Computer Vision Workshop Intro" notebook and confirm that everthing loads as expected
+Click on the "Computer Vision Workshop Intro" notebook and confirm that everthing loads as expected.

 ## Option 2 Run On the cloud with the [Azure DSVM](https://medium.com/@aribornstein/5-steps-to-more-interactive-deep-learning-79126f089696)